sdkbox-doc/en/src/apteligent/readme.md

 <<[../../shared/-VERSION-/version.md]

 ##Integration
-First, you must sign up for [Apteligent](https://www.apteligent.com/) and setup your app.
+Sign up for [Apteligent](https://www.apteligent.com/) and create your app.

-Second, Open a terminal and use the following command to install the SDKBOX Apteligent plugin.
+Open a terminal and use the following command to install the SDKBOX Apteligent plugin.
 ```bash
 $ sdkbox import apteligent
 ```